Measurement Guide

 Fix:

-The tape should be snug enough to stay in place but not compressing the skin.
+Keep it snug but not compressing.
 You should be able to slide a finger underneath.

 Mistake: